A Story of Language Barriers

 If you’re staying in Llanogrande or Rionegro, your finca will likely be just a short 10-20 minute drive away.
 Let us know your arrival details and any questions.

-Good news – You have two great options.
+You have two great options.
 Stay in the city for Medellín’s culture and accessibility, or rent a finca in the countryside for peace, quiet, and fresh mountain air.
+Most will stay in Medellín from Wednesday or Thursday to Monday.

 Option 1: El Poblado (the City)